We have another guest lesbrarian! Her name is Ami, and here’s her review:

 My rating: C

-Spoiler free.
-If your looking for a book about two women whom first become firends, and later lovers and even those the two women face hardship and doubt at the end of the day love conquers all.
-This is not the book for you!
+Spoiler: If your looking for a book about two women whom first become friends, and later lovers, and those the two women face hardship and doubt, but at the end of the day love conquers all… This is not the book for you!

-I pick up Tipping the velvet for one reasons: The first being I wanted to read a Sarah Walter book but I knew very well that screw with the main characters lives.( I was a bit unsure about that since I am a normally love conquers all reader, (but it’s oddly hard to find a love conquers all book that involves two women.))
-I did a google search of all her books and near it down too two.
-Tipping the Velvet and Fingersmith: Fore I had seen both on T.V.
-And I end up choosing Tipping the Velvet b/c I had more unanswer question( Mind you Ican’t remember what the question were since I had seen the mini series years before but I remember having questions.)
+I pick up Tipping the Velvet for one reason: I wanted to read a Sarah Walter book, but I knew very well that they screw with the main characters lives.( I was a bit unsure about that since I am a normally love conquers all reader, but it’s oddly hard to find a love conquers all book that involves two women.)
+I did a google search of all her books and narrowed it down to two.
+Tipping the Velvet and Fingersmith, because I had seen both on T.V.
+I ended up choosing Tipping the Velvet because I had more unanswered questions (Mind you I can’t remember what the questions were since I had seen the miniseries years before, but I remember having questions.)
 Of course now I want to read Fingersmith, go figure…

-I want to point out that most would have givin this book a highter rating them me.
-The plot itself draws you in, I believe I finished this book in two days, it is a really good book.
-I personally, and I tried, but I couldn’t like Nancy.
-To me, her character, wasn’t particular interesting to like.
-Almost all of Nancy choices in the book are selfish, if her choice some how hurt someone else oh well, it all about the good of Nancy.
-And then when Nancy does find herself on hard times, she goes looking for thoses people whom she hurt to get her a hand out.
+I want to point out that most would have given this book a higher rating than me.
+The plot itself draws you in.
+I believe I finished this book in two days; it is a really good book.
+I, personally–and I tried–couldn’t like Nancy.
+To me, her character wasn’t particular interesting.
+Almost all of Nancy choices in the book are selfish, if her choice somehow hurt someone else, oh well, it is all about the good of Nancy.
+And then when Nancy does find herself on hard times, she goes looking for those people whom she hurt to get her a hand out.
 I couldn’t like the main character, but I did like the book and other characters in it.